 About the Windy Gap Firming Project

 A New and Much-Needed Reservoir

-As Northern Colorado’s growth continues, the region will need collaborative projects that not only help us meet its future water demands, but also protect the environment and wildlife, help maintain local food production, and preserve the region's quality of life.
+As population in Northern Colorado continues to grow, the region needs collaborative projects to help meet its future water demands while also protecting the environment and wildlife, maintaining local food production, and preserving the region’s quality of life.
 Those are precisely the objectives of the Chimney Hollow Reservoir Project, which is the main component of the overall Windy Gap Firming Project.
-This effort is a collaboration between nine municipalities, two water districts and a power provider, working together to build Chimney Hollow Reservoir.
-The new reservoir will be located just west of Carter Lake in southern Larimer County, and will store 90,000 acre-feet of water when built - slightly smaller than neighboring Carter Lake (112,230 acre-feet).
-The project will provide a firm yield of 30,000 acre-feet annually, which will meet a portion of the future demands of the participants.
+The new reservoir will be located just west of Carter Lake in southern Larimer County and will store 90,000 acre-feet of water when built — slightly smaller than neighboring Carter Lake (112,230 acre-feet).
+The project will provide a firm (more reliable) yield of 30,000 acre-feet annually, which will meet a portion of the future demands of the participants.

 In addition to water storage for future generations, the project will include various environmental and wildlife habitat features.
 Larimer County will manage day use recreation on both Chimney Hollow Reservoir and the county-owned adjacent Chimney Hollow Open Space.
 To garner public feedback for recreational opportunities, Larimer County will embark on a public process to develop a comprehensive plan two years prior to reservoir completion.

 The project has been approved by the U. S. Bureau of Reclamation, U.S. Army Corps of Engineers, Grand County, Colorado Parks and Wildlife and endorsed by former Gov. John Hickenlooper.
 It also has support from several environmental groups such as Trout Unlimited.
 It also aligns with the objectives of the Colorado Water Plan, which identifies additional water storage among the measures needed to meet the state’s future demands.

 Construction Began in 2021